AdobeDocs/workfront.en/help/wf-api/api/access-proj-allocation-info-api.md

 # Access Project Allocation Information via the API

-You can use a URL call to access the&nbsp;allocation information for a project that is available when scheduling resources in *Adobe Workfront*.
+You can use a URL call to access the allocation information for a project that is available when scheduling resources in `Adobe Workfront`.
 (For more information about user allocations, see [Manage user allocations in the Scheduling areas](../../resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md).)

 Accessing&nbsp;allocation information in this way enables you to get information about the number of hours planned over a time period based on a specific&nbsp;user, role, or team.
 This information is helpful when budgeting for a project or validating forecasted&nbsp;revenue.